msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 ### notes on Tuya OpenAPI V2.0

  The OpenAPI v.
-2.0 introduces two new abstraction levels for device management: _standard devices_ and _code_.
+2.0 (since June 20, 2023) uses two abstraction levels for device management: _standard devices_ and _code_.
 Standard devices are categorized by their function set using common codes.
 This allows the creation of maps also for devices that are not Tuya natives but can still be controlled using the tuyaAPI.

 Additionally, OpenAPI v.
 2.0 introduces the concept of _space_ and _subspace_ for defining the spatial location of devices.
 Spaces represent large areas, such as a home or office, while subspaces represent smaller areas within a space, such as a living room or bedroom.
 This device spatial definition, in conjunction with 'groups', allows for more granular control over device operation and enables the creation of more complex automation scenarios.